Student-IshitaRane/practice/README.md

 8. Show how transaction rollback works when an exception occurs.

 Assume I am an absolute beginner and explain concepts clearly with examples.

+Develop a Spring Boot application that demonstrates the Unit of Work pattern using Spring Data JPA and @Transactional.
+A simple User Management module is implemented to illustrate the flow between Controller, Service, Repository, and Database layers.